Jameh Mosque of Ashtarjan: Specifications

-The structure of the mosque consists of a narrow rectangular courtyard lined on three sides by arcaded prayer halls; on the fourth side, a vaulted iwan fronts a dome chamber.
-The main entrance portal with flanking cylindrical minarets is located on the northern exterior façade, off axis with the sanctuary – possibly due to constrictions of pre-existing structures.

-The mosque is built with a mud brick core faced with fired brick.
-The dome chamber appears to have been erected slightly earlier, utilizing thick plaster over the mud brick core.
-The use of mud brick is unusual in the vicinity of Isfahan, where fired brick prevails.

 The decoration is of greater importance than the primary structure.
 The diversity of patterns, materials, and combination of materials employed in the decoration represent a compendium of decorative techniques from around the country.
 Exposed brick is found only in the arcades, although possibly this area originally had a plaster coat as is employed extensively in the rest of the structure.
 The plaster is carved in a variety of decorative designs, including geometric patterns; floral motifs in high relief; simulated brick bond, and brick end-plugs – in some areas arranged to configure rectangular kufic inscriptions.
 On the sanctuary walls and dome, traces indicate that plaster was painted in a vivid array of colors.
 The lofty stucco mihrab describes an uncommon proportion, reaching the zone of transition.
 Across the interior of the dome, decorative terracotta elements form eight radial ribs; diverse painted plaster patterns fill the interstices.
 The northern entrance portal is lavishly decorated with mosaic faience, glazed and unglazed terracotta.

+Minarets

+The minarets have been reduced to one-third of their original height over time.
+Despite this, the surviving sections continue to frame a 13 m doorway, exemplifying the architectural sophistication of the Ilkhanid style.